-Click the Review policy button near the bottom of the page.
+Click the Next: Review button near the bottom of the page.

-Provide a Policy Name, for example "my-rw-config-policy" ("rw" stands for read-write).
+Provide a new Policy Name, for example "my-rw-config-policy" ("rw" stands for read-write).

 Click the Create policy button near the bottom of the page.

-Click the Groups link on the left side of the page.
+Click the User groups link on the left side of the page.

-Click the Create New Group button near the top of the page.
+Click the Create group button near the top of the page.

-Scroll down the list of policies until the "my-rw-config-policy" policy that you just created is visible,
+Scroll down to the list of policies, and locate the "my-rw-config-policy" policy that you just created,

 or type the name of your newly created policy in the "Filter" box.